-This page about quercetin for gout, and bromelain for gout, was last reviewed, or updated, on 25 October 2016.
+This page about quercetin for gout, including bromelain for gout, was last reviewed, or updated, on 4 January 2018.

 QUERCETIN - an anti-inflammatory and a possible xanthine oxidase inhibitor